Bidroom currently operates worldwide with over 120,000 hotels in cities including Dubai and Abu Dhabi

 Allison explained that Dubai hotel owners are opting for a new group of unbranded 'white label' operators to run their hotels, as opposed to international brands who take too much of the profit, and too little of the pain of slow market conditions.

 "One of the things owners pay a lot for is distribution, and online travel agents do a lot of the distribution.
-So owners are questioning why they are paying the brands these fees for the room nights when actually, someone else is effectively selling them," he said.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+So owners are questioning why they are paying the brands these fees for the room nights when actually, someone else is effectively selling them," he said.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.